apenugon/BasicChessAI/README.md

 The moves will be stored in a _map_ to enable easy iteration.

 TODO:
-a) Figure out what is going on with the next gameboard.
-1) Write is in check
+1) Filter castles that go through check
-2) Finish make_move
 3) Write general game handler
 4) Write player (human)